osrf/www.ros.org/features.md

 ### Message Passing

-Robots tend to perform many separate tasks in parallel, e.g. reading data from a sensor, transforming data from sensors, interpreting data from sensors, making decisions based on data analysis, and executing actions.
-These tasks are often implemented as many independent processes on a computer, so there arises a need for a mechanism over which these disparate processes can communicate.
-Therefore, it isn't surprising that with ROS, the majority of communication between processes takes place using the [anonymous publish/subscribe](http://wiki.ros.org/Topics) mechanism over named topics.
-The structure of the data being passed is defined in the [message IDL](http://wiki.ros.org/Messages).
+A communication system is often one of the first needs to arise when implementing a new robot application.
+ROS's built-in and well-tested messaging system saves you time by managing the details of communication between distributed nodes via the [anonymous publish/subscribe](http://wiki.ros.org/Topics) mechanism.
+Another added benefit of using a message passing system is that it forces you to implement clear interfaces between the nodes in your system, thereby improving encapsulation and promoting code reuse.
+The structure of these message interfaces is defined in the [message IDL](http://wiki.ros.org/Messages).

 ### Recording and Playback of Messages